-- Using the OSD menu

-- Press MENU and then press

-→ until the Advanced Setup menu is highlighted.

-2. Press ▼ to highlight Key Lock, and press ENTER.
+- Press MENU and then press ◀/▶ until the Advanced Setup menu is highlighted. - Press ▼ to highlight Key Lock, and press ENTER.
 The control keys lock.

 To unlock the keys, press and hold EXIT on the projector or remote control for 5 seconds.

-Turning the power off
+Turning the projector off

-To turn the projector off, press POWER ([]]) on the projector or remote control and a warning message appears.
-Press POWER again.
+To turn the projector off, press POWER OFF on the remote control to turn the projector off directly.
+Or you can press (1) on the projector and a warning message appears.
+Press (1) again.

 - The Power indicator light flashes orange and the fans run for about two minutes to cool the lamp.
-The projector will not respond to any commands until the cooling process is complete. - Then, the Power indicator light is a steady orange once the cooling process has finished and fans stop. - If the projector will not be used for an extended period, turn the main power switch off and unplug the power cable from the power outlet. - To protect the lamp, the projector will not respond to any commands during the cooling process.
+The projector will not respond to any commands until the cooling process is complete. - Then, the Power indicator light is a steady orange once the cooling process has finished and fans stop. - If the projector will not be used for an extended period, unplug the power cable from the power outlet. - To protect the lamp, the projector will not respond to any commands during the cooling process.